 IBM developed and maintains App Metrics, an open-source initiative.
 Its primary goal is to provide a framework for outstanding application metrics that can be applied to a variety of jobs.
 Network speed, data transaction, database query performance, CPU profiling and memory usage, and trash collection are some of these duties.

 - Network speed

 Retrace is a well-known cloud-based solution for monitoring and managing application performance.
 It also has centralized logs, error and log integration, and basic server metrics in addition to APM.
 It is used by an enterprise of all sizes to detect difficulties before they affect production and to troubleshoot in crisis mode when production issues do arise.

 The development team may track the code's performance in near real-time using Retrace's activity dashboard.
 Dashboards can also be used to keep track of websites such as shopping carts and login pages.

 Retrace was created to give developers more insight into their code's performance in both testing and production contexts.
 Developers can use Retrace to get APM, centralized logging, code profiling, integrated logs, and errors all in one place.
-Developers may easily determine the core cause of performance issues thanks to integrated errors and logs that provide thorough trace views.
+Developers may easily determine the core cause of performance bottleneck due to integrated errors and logs that provide thorough trace views.

 Features of Retrace:

 - Dev-centric insights to quickly fix errors